 Studies including: Biology, Cultural/Historic Resources, Hazardous Materials Assessments, Traffic, Community Outreach, mitigation plans and monitoring.

 Leasing and Planning

 The Real Estate Leasing and Planning Section (RELPS) works with building owners, investors, and property managers to lease space to state agencies in property that is not owned by the state of California.
 With over 1,800 active leases and 20 million square feet of leased space throughout the state of California, RELPS has a proven track record in delivering quality space that meets all state leasing standards and administering lease management solutions for state agencies.

 The Real Property Services Section (RPSS) provides products and reviews for projects involving state agencies or state land:

 Real property transactions including easements, transfers of jurisdiction.

 Energy and Sustainability Programs

-The Energy and Sustainability Programs section (ESP) develops and oversees programs that increase energy efficiency, energy conservation, and renewable energy generation.
-ESP provides the tools departments need to finance and contract for projects that improve or reduce their facilities’ energy usage and carbon footprint.
+The Energy and Sustainability Programs Unit (ESU) develops and oversees programs that increase energy efficiency, energy conservation, and renewable energy generation.
+ESU provides the tools departments need to finance and contract for projects that improve or reduce their facilities’ energy usage and carbon footprint.
 Implementation of these energy and sustainability projects can be managed by departments that have authority to do so, or by DGS staff.